andyaiken/forgesteel/to do.md

 ### Library

-* PRIORITY: It should warn if the user is trying to export an encounter or adventure as data, if that element contains elements that are NOT official or from that sourcebook
 * It should be possible to add custom keywords to abilities / custom weapon or armor types in kits
 * It should be possible to create a homebrew class ability / monster individually
 * Monster Builder: